nixworks/public/news/2015/03/13/index.md

 ##### South Korea
 ### [One South Korean Ministry of Public Safety and Security official dies and three are missing after a helicopter crash off the island of Gageodo. ](/news/2015/03/13/one-south-korean-ministry-of-public-safety-and-security-official-dies-and-three-are-missing-after-a-helicopter-crash-off-the-island-of-gageo.md)
-_Context: Gageodo, South Korea, Ministry of Public Safety and Security_
+_Context: Ministry of Public Safety and Security, South Korea, Gageodo_

 ##### Chile
 ### [Chile declares a state of emergency and preliminary evacuation of 16,000 as a forest fire threatens the city of Valparaiso. ](/news/2015/03/13/chile-declares-a-state-of-emergency-and-preliminary-evacuation-of-16-000-as-a-forest-fire-threatens-the-city-of-valparaiso.md)